 When to apply

-Applications for the IVAIS 2024–25 and 2025–26 open competitive grant opportunity round closed on 17 November 2024.
-Application dates for the next open competitive grant opportunity will be advertised on this page, GrantConnect and our social channels.
+Applications for the 2025 IVAIS open competitive grant opportunity opened on Friday 31 October 2025, and will close on Friday 5 December 2025.
+Application dates for future open competitive grant opportunities will be advertised on this page.

 Funding allocation